mdnanh/StreamingEcommerceDE/README.md

 docker-compose up -d
 ```
 The `USER` and `PASSWORD` of some services are configured in `docker-compose.yml`, Apache Airflow's password is provided in `airflow/standalone_admin_password.txt`

+### 3. Streaming data to Druid
+The file `KafkaProducerEcomm.py` sent a message demo data to Kafka `Ecommerce` topic every second with fake transaction data, the structure of data message as below: